haekb/nolf2-modernizer/Assets/Modernizer Readme.txt

  - Several original game crashes have been fixed

 Known Issues:
+    What's a beta without known issues?
+Please take a look, and

     The following might not be fixable:
-     - Anti-aliasing causes a 1 pixel offset at the edges of 2d elements
+     - Anti-aliasing causes a ~1 pixel offset at the edges of 2d elements
      - Jukebox Singles take a full second to load

     The following can be fixed in a future patch: